Aboriginal Traditional Fishing

 Aboriginal Career Pathways Program

-The Aboriginal Fisheries Officer Career Pathway Program was established in 2016 to provide the opportunity for Aboriginal people from their respective Sea country and communities to assist PIRSA to support and manage the State’s aquatic resources.
+The Aboriginal Fisheries Officer Career Pathway Program was established in 2016 to provide the opportunity for Aboriginal people from their respective Sea Country and communities to assist PIRSA to support and manage the State’s aquatic resources and provide employment opportunities for Aboriginal men and women across the State.

-PIRSA Fisheries & Aquaculture has representation from some of the key Aboriginal Sea Nation communities including Narungga, Wirangu, Barngala and Nawu.
-A Senior Fisheries Officer – Trainee Coordinator has been appointed to help steer the success of the program and progress career pathways for Aboriginal persons.
-PIRSA is also working to identify opportunities to include trainees from other sea country across the State in the future.
+PIRSA Fisheries and Aquaculture is building its capacity to engage with all Aboriginal Sea Nation communities and to date includes representation from Wirangu, Nauo, Barngarla, Narungga and Boandik.
+A Senior Fisheries Officer - Trainee Coordinator has been appointed to support and mentor trainees as they progress through the program with the aim to transition to authorized Fisheries Officers.
+PIRSA is also working to identify opportunities to include trainees from other Aboriginal Nations across the State in the future.

-PIRSA Fisheries & Aquaculture is committed to working together with the Aboriginal community and other fishing sectors to sustainably manage fish resources in freshwater and saltwater country.
-There will be a focus on sustainable fisheries management in collaboration with the Aboriginal Sea Nations.
+PIRSA Fisheries and Aquaculture is committed to working together with the Aboriginal community and other fishing sectors to sustainably manage fish resources in freshwater and saltwater country.
+There will be a key focus on better understanding Traditional fishing practices and identifying opportunities for Aboriginal communities to be involved in sustainable fisheries management in collaboration with other stakeholders.

 Indigenous Land Use Agreements in South Australia